-ENROLLMENT: A participant must be a member of the SFCP Community Members and complete a Mentorship Matching Form by September 12, 2014.
+ENROLLMENT: A participant must be a member of the SFCP Community Members and complete a Mentorship Matching Form by September 11, 2015.
 Participants will be contacted by phone during the matching process for information about their interests.
-The program is limited to the first 12 participants who enroll.

 COST: Free to SFCP Community Members.
 Visit our Community Membership webpage to become a member.

 QUESTIONS: If you have questions about the program or would like to explore if it would be a fit for you, please feel free to contact Holly Gordon, DMH at 415-346-4494, Hilary Foster, PhD at 415-722-4522 or Sunny Kuegle, PsyD at 415-721-9811.